 Step 2 – Copy and paste item properties

 Shopify exports selective data – it only includes what Shopify deems to be relevant.
-Unfortunately, this doesn’t include custom categories for products, doesn’t capture images, and how your store has archived and indexed items.
+Unfortunately, this doesn’t include custom categories for products, doesn’t capture images, or how your store has archived and indexed items.
 This information must be copied and pasted into a document or spreadsheet program.

-If this step is not completed and you were to restore a product from your CSV files, other than the product catalogue, you would need to recreate properties as needed from the CSV data.
+If this step is not completed and you were to restore a product from your CSV files, other than the product catalog, you would need to recreate properties as needed from the CSV data.
 For example, if a product was deleted you would somehow have to archive and index it.
 If you deleted an image for a product, it is gone forever.
 The use of CSV files is extremely limited for the reasons mentioned above.